gkarsan/ContactsAPI/README.md

 .Net Core 6
 Entity Famework 6
-SwaggerDoc, custom documentation added, including XMLComments fom code the Solution contains a xUnit test projects, not complete (having issues with app getting disposed too soon for succesive tests... authorisation/authentication:MS Identity included but not enabled. !May cause issue as linked with my account.. the project contain a query (queryall.sql) usefull to interogate all contacts with linked skills in diectly in database
+SwaggerDoc, custom documentation added, including XMLComments fom code the Solution contains a xUnit test project with some test, which can be run from VisualStudio authorisation/authentication:MS Identity included but not enabled. !May cause issue as linked with my account.. the project contain a query (queryall.sql) usefull to interogate all contacts with linked skills in diectly in database